What to Avoid When Shopping for Latex Mattresses

 3) Unnatural or Inorganic Covers

 The fabrics of latex mattress should also be accounted for when screening for the best mattress.
-Cottons that are treated with pesticides are not organic fabrics, and therefore can not be grouped into the all-natural standard.
+Natural fibers like cotton and wool offer the most breathability, and maintain the natural benefits of the latex foam.
+Organic is even better, as this means the fabric avoids pesticides, dyes and other chemicals, keeping your sleep space as clean and healthy as possible.
 Make sure anything classified as organic has the certifications to back it up.

 4) Glued Layers